|

 symptoms, keeping her (well, us, really) awake at night.
 Again,

-one squirt of Aster completely resolved the cough,
+one dose of new england aster completely resolved the cough,

 and helped us both fall quickly asleep.
 I have, I